bsrikumar855-dot/bsrikumar855-dot/README.md

-AI & Data Science student in India, building AI systems that other people actually use — agents that read, decide and act, the backends that serve them, and the checks that stop them shipping something wrong.
-Most of my work sits somewhere between education technology, developer tooling and computer vision.
+AI & Data Science student in India, building AI systems that other people actually use — agents that read, decide and act, the backends that serve them, and the checks that stop them shipping something wrong  Most of my work sits somewhere between education technology, developer tooling and computer vision.
 I'd rather understand a problem properly than reach for a model first.

 ---